 Dr Jamie Hakim joined UEA as a Lecturer in Media Studies in 2014.
 His current research project is called the Male Body in Digital Culture.
-This project explores the recent rise in popularity of different digitally-mediated, male body practices.
-These include: i) the rise of men sharing images of their worked out bodies on social networking sites; ii) the rise of gay men using smartphone hook-up apps to organise ‘chemsex’ sessions; iii) the rise of the celebrity male nude internet leak.
+This project explores the recent rise of different digitally-mediated, male body practices.
+These include:i) the rise of the celebrity male nude internet leak ii) men sharing images of their worked out bodies on social media; iii) online drag queen body transformation tutorials; and iv) the rise of gay men using smartphone hook-up apps to organise ‘chemsex’ sessions.
 All of these practices have emerged since 2008.
 As such, he is exploring them as embodied responses to cultural changes that have occurred during the neoliberal austerity moment.
 A number of research outputs are emerging from this project (see Publications).

 He is a member of the Soundings editorial collective.